Alpha4-Labs/x-loyalty-bot/README.md

 - Wait 15 minutes for the rate limit to reset
 - Consider reducing poll frequency or upgrading to Pro tier

+### "403 - Elevated API access required"
+- Likes and retweets tracking requires Twitter API Pro tier ($5,000/mo)
+- Alternatively, implement OAuth 2.0 User Context authentication
+- Basic tier ($100/mo) supports mentions and replies only

 ### No rewards appearing
 - Verify `BRAND_ID` matches your Partner Portal wallet
-- Check that `tweet_mention` event is configured in Partner Portal
+- Check that the appropriate event type is configured in Partner Portal
 - View logs with `npx wrangler tail`

 ### High water mark issues
-- Use `POST /reset` to clear the high water mark
+- Use `POST /reset` to clear all high water marks
-- Next poll will be treated as first run (processes 3 most recent tweets)
+- Next poll will be treated as first run (processes 3 most recent engagements per type)

 ## Security Notes